Denmark (European Parliament constituency): 1989

 The 1989 European election was the third election to the European Parliament and the third for Denmark.
 The election was held on 15 June 1989.
-The electoral coalitions were Social Democrats and Danish Social Liberal Party, The Conservative People's Party and Venstre, Socialist People's Party and People's Movement against the EU, (Centre Democrats and Christian Democrats), and (Progress Party) by themselves.
+The electoral coalitions were between the Social Democrats and Danish Social Liberal Party, the Conservative People's Party and Venstre; the Green Left and People's Movement against the EU; the Centre Democrats and Christian Democrats.

 1994

 The 1994 European election was the fourth election to the European Parliament and the fourth for Denmark.
 The election was held on 9 June 1994 for Denmark.
-The electoral coalitions were Danish Social Liberal Party and Christian Democrats, The Conservative People's Party, Centre Democrats, and Venstre, June Movement and People's Movement against the EU, and the remaining parties by themselves.
+The electoral coalitions were between the Danish Social Liberal Party and Christian Democrats; the Conservative People's Party, the Centre Democrats, and Venstre; the June Movement and People's Movement against the EU.

 1999

 The 1999 European election was the fifth election to the European Parliament and the fifth for Denmark.
-The electoral coalitions were The Conservative People's Party, Centre Democrats and Venstre, June Movement and People's Movement against the EU, and the remaining parties by themselves.
+The electoral coalitions were between the Conservative People's Party, Centre Democrats and Venstre; the June Movement and People's Movement against the EU.

 2004

 The 2004 European election was the sixth election to the European Parliament and the sixth for Denmark.
 The election was held on 13 June 2004.
 The opposition Social Democrats made major gains, mainly at the expense of Eurosceptic parties such as the June Movement.
-The electoral coalitions were Social Democrats and Socialist People's Party, Danish Social Liberal Party and Christian Democrats, The Conservative People's Party and Venstre, June Movement and People's Movement against the EU, and Danish People's Party by themselves.
-Compared to straight allocation by party, The People's Movement Against the EU gained one seat at the expense of the Conservative People's Party.
+The electoral coalitions were between the Social Democrats and Green Left; the Danish Social Liberal Party and Christian Democrats; the Conservative People's Party and Venstre; the June Movement and People's Movement against the EU.
+When comparing to straight allocation by party, The People's Movement Against the EU gained one seat at the expense of the Conservative People's Party.